 Our one and half day in Yangon were intense, hot and humid but very nice, it was a great introduction to Myanmar and we loved it!
 After Yangon, it was time for some relaxation at Inle Lake!
 Check out our experience there here.

 – Bring a hand sanitizer and repellent

 – Women must have shoulders and knees covered to enter temples.
 Men must have knees covered.
 In case you are not prepared for it, there are many sellers offering long skirts or trousers at the main sights

 – Prices differ a bit between the local currency and dollars.
 Ask both prices to compare and make your currency choice.

 – Prices vary drastically from “tourist focus” restaurant to local restaurants

 – Some restaurants don’t display prices in their menu carts.
 Ask for the prices before to avoid bad surprises

-*We traveled trough Myanmar with JJ buses and we highly recommend them.
+*We travelled through Myanmar with JJ buses and we highly recommend them.
 The JJ buses are new, punctual, safe and clean.
 The seats are pretty spacious and most of them offer a personal entertainment system.
 They sometimes offer a meal (depending on the route) and a free pick up from your hotel (except in Yangon).
 JJ offers night buses, which is great to save time and a hotel night.
 You can easily book your ticket at your hotel or at any travel agency on the street.
-At every JJ station you can buy tickets for all routes through Myanmar.
+At every JJ station, you can buy tickets for all routes through Myanmar.